gpjmartin/fs1/tpch/README.md

 ## File Formats:

-The scipts (other than sf100.sh) provide an option to define the file format - e.g. ORC or Parquet.
+The scripts (other than sf100.sh) provide an option to define the file format - e.g. ORC or Parquet.
 This is defined in the CREATE TABLE docs below.
 Keep in mind, creating a table in the DELTA and ICEBERG schemas, will automatically create files in those respective formats.

 https://docs.starburst.io/latest/sql/create-table.html